 The success of this lesson relied on a combination of physical therapy, occupational therapy, vision services, speech therapy, and, most importantly, input from the student's parents.

-Audiology services are provided to students with hearing loss, whether or not they use hearing aides or cochlear implants.
+Audiology services are provided to students with hearing loss, whether or not they use hearing aids or cochlear implants.
 These services provide access to the auditory curriculum in their school setting and allow for clear and easy communication with teachers and peers.
 Services include the fitting of assistive listening technology, direct student support, and consultative services to teachers and staff.

 The purpose of the Integrated Hearing Impaired Services program is to maximize a student’s participation in the general education core curriculum by providing academic support, auditory training, self-advocacy skills, and language expansion for students whose hearing loss adversely impacts educational performance.
 This could include increasing use of vocabulary, improving oral and written language use and structure, improving grammatical skills, increasing ability to follow directions, improving auditory comprehension, and increasing students’ ability to self-advocate for hearing needs.